 Which Fish Are Safest?

 In an effort to help consumers reduce mercury exposure while enabling them to achieve the health benefits from eating fish, the U.S. Food and Drug Administration devised a chart that lists the fish species as "best choices," "good choices" and "choices to avoid," based on their mercury content.
 Each of the categories has specific recommendations for safe consumption, even for pregnant people and children.

 How Much Canned Light Tuna?

 According to the FDA, canned light tuna, made primarily from skipjack, is recognized as a fish with low mercury levels and is designated as a "best choice."
-This means that you can eat two to three servings a week, or about 8 to 12 ounces.
-That number of servings also applies to women of childbearing age — 16 to 49 years — as well as pregnant people.
+A serving is typically 4 ounces for adults, per the FDA.

 Fish Serving Size: An adult serving of fish is the amount that fits in the palm of your hand, or about 4 ounces.
-Therefore, the recommendation would make eating three to four 3-ounce cans of light tuna a week safe for adults.
+Therefore, the recommendation would make eating two to three 5-ounce cans of light tuna a week safe for adults.

 How Much Canned White Tuna?

 Because albacore, or white tuna, typically contains three times more mercury than canned light tuna, the FDA has included it in the "good choices" category.
-That means the recommendation is one serving per week or 4 ounces for adults — a little more than one 3-ounce can of white tuna per week.
+That means the recommendation is one serving per week or 4 ounces for adults — about one 5-ounce can of white tuna per week.

 How Much Is Safe for Children?